-Screaming like maddened things, the orcs had hurled lighted torches onto the thatched roofs, which went up like dry tinder.
+After the orcs had rounded up all the captives, they hurled lighted torches onto the thatched roofs, the straw igniting like dry tinder.
 Soon the flames were roaring through the houses like demons at play.
 At the height of the conflagration, the ceiling had crashed into the inferno, followed in its course by the walls of the building, there to crackle and burn in a fiery mound which gradually smoldered away.
 Though the intensity of the fire had been furious, not everything had been destroyed.
-The mud that had gone into the construction of the walls and the stone blocks around the foundation had spread a protective cloak over some things...
+The mud that had gone into the construction of the walls and the stone blocks around the foundation had spread a protective cloak over things left forlorn and abandoned...

 Scattered over the blackened rubble on the ground were shards of pottery, metal which had melted into curious-looking lumps, and various other misshapen items which had not been consumed in the flames.
 Nothing stirred except a sleepy lizard which had been resting atop a blackened foundation stone.
 Now even that was gone, for the arrival of the sisters frightened the small creature and sent it scurrying away to safety.